hmchen47/DataScience/ML/MLNN-Hinton/09-Overfitting.md

 + Weight penalities vs weight constraints
   + usually penalize the squared value of each weight separately
-  + constraint on the maximum squared length of the incoming weight vector of each unit
+  + constraint on the maximum squared length of the incoming weight vector of each hidden or output unit
     + an update violates constraint $\implies$ scale down the vector of incoming weights to the allowed length
   + advantages of weight constraints over weight penalities
-    + easier to set a sensible value
+    + easier to set a sensible value for the squared length of the incoming weight vector than to select a weight penalty
-    + preventing hidden units getting stuck near zero
+    + preventing hidden units getting stuck near zero w/ their weights being tiny and not doing anything useful
     + prevent weights exploding
   + the effectiveness of weight penalty determined by the big gradients
-    + when a unit hits its limit
+    + when a unit hits its constraint
     + more effective than a fixed penalty at pushing irrelevant weights towards zero
+    + some of the incoming weights have very big gradients $\implies$ trying to push the length of the incoming weight vector up $\implies$ push down all the other weights
+    + look like that penalty scales itself as to be appropriate for the big weights and to suppress the small weights
+    + the penalty just the Lagrange multipliers required to keep the constraints satisfied

 ### Lecture Video